 - Suicide: The suicide rate is about twice as high for Veterans as it is for non-Veterans.

 - Substance Abuse: Of the Veterans getting treatment from the Department of Veteran Affairs, 20 percent were diagnosed with a substance abuse disorder.

 - Traumatic Brain Injury (TBI): Mental health symptoms of this damage include seizures, difficulty sleeping, and loss of coordination.
 About 20 percent of combat Veterans report such symptoms.

 These thinking patterns and mental struggles are not exclusive to Veterans.
 Much of the Franklin population battles depression, suicidal thoughts, or both.
 Almost 10 percent of Tennessee’s adolescents aged 12 to 17 reported experiencing at least one major depressive episode (MDE) in the prior year.
 That said, only about 33 percent of those teenagers with an MDE received treatment.

 In 2018, Tennessee’s suicide rate increased by four percent.
-Though middle-aged adults are the group with the highest risk of suicide, statistics show a great increase in suicide among adolescents age 10 to 18, with one suicidal death per week.
-Williamson County, where Franklin Tennessee is, has a suicide rate of almost 10 per 100,000 residents.
+Though middle-aged adults are the group with the highest risk of suicide, statistics show a great increase in suicide among adolescents aged 10 to 18, with one suicidal death per week.
+Williamson County, where Franklin Tennessee, has a suicide rate of almost 10 per 100,000 residents.